Reachability and liveness in parametric timed automata: Liveness properties

 We initialize the parameters $a^-$ and $a^+$ with the gadget in \cref{figure:AF-LUPTA:eqparam} (adapted from~\cite{JLR15}) leading to the location~$\cmspta_0$.
 Clearly, starting from~$l_0$, we have ${\sf AF} (\cmspta_0)$ if and only if $a^-=a^+>0$, because \begin{enumerate} \item if $a^-=0$ then it is possible to reach \locsink{} and therefore we do not have ${\sf AF} (\cmspta_0)$, and \item any run that reaches $l_1$ before $y$ is equal to $a^+$ can be extended by delaying a non-null amount of time into a run that will be blocked by the invariant of~$\cmspta_0$. \end{enumerate} So all runs should enter $l_1$ with $y=a^+$, which is the case if and only if $a^-=a^+$.
 We therefore obtain an L/U-automaton with $a^-=a^+$ and $a^+>0$.

 Let us now go back to the increment gadget of \cref{fig:inc-LU_m2c}.
-As in the proof of \cref{theorem:EF-empty:undecidable-closed-bounded}, when $a^-=a^+>0$, exactly one path can be taken depending on the respective order of $c_1 + 1$ and~$c_2$.
+As in the proof of Theorem~\ref{theorem:EF-empty:undecidable-closed-bounded}, when $a^-=a^+>0$, exactly one path can be taken depending on the respective order of $c_1 + 1$ and~$c_2$.
 The invariants allow to avoid infinite delays in locations and since $a^-=a^+$, no run can be blocked inside the gadget.
 The same reasoning can be made for the decrement and zero-testing gadgets.
 Moreover we can bound the PTA by $a^-, a^+ \in [0, 1]$ without loss of behavior.

-Hence we reduce the halting problem of 2-counter machine to the AF-emptiness problem for bounded L/U-PTAs: the machine halts iff there exists a value of $a^-=a^+>0$, such that the location $\lochalt{}$ is unavoidable in our bounded L/U-automaton. \end{preuve}
+Hence we reduce the halting problem of 2-counter machine to the AF-emptiness problem for bounded L/U-PTAs: the machine halts iff there exists a value of $a^-=a^+>0$, such that the location $\lochalt{}$ is unavoidable in our bounded L/U-automaton. \end{proof} \begin{cor} The AF-emptiness problem is undecidable for (closed) bounded L/U-PTAs with at least 3 clocks and 2 rational-valued parameters. \end{cor} \begin{proof} The proof of Theorem~\ref{theorem:bounded-LUPTA-AF-undecidable} works the same if we bound the PTA by setting $a^-, a^+ \in (0, 1]$. \end{proof} \begin{cor} \enonceCorollaryAFundec{} \end{cor} \begin{proof} The AF-emptiness problem is undecidable for bounded L/U-PTAs (Theorem~\ref{theorem:bounded-LUPTA-AF-undecidable}), which immediately gives the undecidability for bounded PTAs.